Visiting Barcelona with your dog

-You can start your walk from the upper side of Passeig de Gracia to see Gaudi’s monuments La Pedrera and Casa Batlló (sidewalks there are very wide, but you have to remember to leash your dog as there are a lot of cars around).
-Then turn left onto Gran Via de les Corts Catalanes to reach Plaza Tetuan then, impressive Arc de Triomf, from which are only a few steps to your final destination – Parc de la Ciutadella.
-The park, although full of people on the weekends, is a perfect place to have a rest, let your dog out and have fun!
+You can start your walk from the upper side of PASSEIG DE GRACIA to see Gaudi’s monuments LA PEDRERA and CASA BATLLÓ.
+The sidewalks there are very wide, but you have to remember to keep your dog on a leash, as there are a lot of cars around.
+Then turn left onto Gran Via de Les Corts Catalanes to reach Plaza Tetuan then, impressive ARC DE TRIOMF, from which are only a few steps to your final destination – PARC DE LA CIUTADELLA.
+The park, although full of people on the weekends, is a perfect place to have a rest, let your dog out, and have fun!
 You can also bring small dogs into many shops that you may wish to visit on your walk.

 Barcelona is known for its beautiful beaches, which you will definitely want to visit.
 Unfortunately, during the high season for bathing, on Barcelona’s beaches, there are some restrictions.
-It’s prohibited to go to the beach with your dog during the weekends from April to October and in any day from 1st of July to the last Sunday of September.
+It’s prohibited to go to the beach with your pet during the weekends from April to October and on any day from the 1st of July to the last Sunday of September.
 However, Llevant beach has a special area marked out for dogs and it’s opened from 1st of June to 25th of September (2017).
-There are also some dog beaches around Barcelona: Cala Vallcarca near Sitges or Playa de la Picordia in Arenys de Mar.
+There are also some pet beaches around Barcelona: Cala Vallcarca near Sitges or Playa de la Picordia in Arenys de Mar.

 If you want something extra for your puppy you can visit Canino Can Jane Resort with a special swimming pool for dogs, just 30 minutes from Barcelona.

-In the city, you will also find dog-friendly attractions like Cronologic Escape Room.
-You can also take a ride on Funky Cycle Rickshaw City Tour, which will happily take your dog on a board with you!
-During your stay in Barcelona be up-to-date with some outdoor events such as Palo Alto Market – a weekend festival with live music, food trucks and design, organised on the first weekend of every month.
+In the city, you will also find dog-friendly attractions like Chronologic Escape Room.
+You can also take a ride on Funky Rickshaw City Tour, which will happily take your pet on a board with you!
+During your stay in Barcelona be up-to-date with some outdoor events such as Palo Alto Market – a weekend festival with live music, food trucks, and design, organized on the first weekend of every month.
 Of course, it’s 100% dog-friendly!

 You can easily use public transport to move around Barcelona with your dog.
 However, you have to follow some restrictions.
-In Barcelona’s metro and bus networks travel with one dog per person is allowed.
-All dogs in metro and bus areas must wear a muzzle and be kept on a non-extending lead and remain within 50 cm of the handler.
-On weekdays from 11 September to 24 June, dogs are not allowed on the metro between 7.00 and 9.30 am, and between 5.00 and 7.00 pm.
+In Barcelona’s metro and bus, networks travel with one dog per person is allowed.
+All dogs on the metro and bus areas must WEAR A MUZZLE.
+They also must be kept on a non-extending lead and remain within 50 cm of the handler.
+On weekdays from 11 September to 24 June, pets are not allowed on the metro between 7.00 and 9.30 am, and between 5.00 and 7.00 pm.
 On weekends and on public holidays, dogs are allowed at any time as well as during the summer (from 24 June to 11 September).

-You can also travel with your dog by taxi, but always make sure that the transfer company you choose is pet-friendly and if it takes any additional fees for the dog.
+You can also travel with your dog by taxi, but always make sure that the transfer company you choose is pet-friendly and if it takes any additional fees for the pet.

-- Although all the places we mentioned are dog-friendly, bear in mind that during the high season or rush hours places can be crowded, which might not be suitable for your dog.
+- Although all the places we mentioned are dog-friendly, bear in mind that during the high season or rush hours places can be crowded, which might not be suitable for your pet.

-- Always have a bottle of water for your dog.
+- Always have a bottle of water for your pet.
 You can easily refill it at one of the drinking fountains in the city.

 Where to Eat

 In Barcelona, you don’t have to struggle a lot with the choice of restaurants and bars which accept dogs.
-In many of them they are very welcome, so you can enjoy your meal or a cold beer with your dog next to you.
+A dog is more than welcome in many restaurants in Barcelona.
+You can enjoy your meal or a cold beer with your pet next to you.
 Here you have some options:

-This colourful cafe-bar located in a small patio in heart of el Born district, is a good choice for breakfast or lunch.
-It’s is not just a place with delicious food it’s also a non-profit organisation, which gives work opportunities for immigrants and organizes multicultural workshops.
-You can sit on its beautiful terrace and enjoy sunny mornings with your doggy.
+This colorful cafe-bar is located on a small patio in heart of el Born district.
+It is a good choice for breakfast or lunch.
+Not just a place with delicious food, but also a non-profit organization.
+They give work opportunities to immigrants and organize multicultural workshops.
+You can sit on its beautiful terrace and enjoy sunny mornings with your pet.

 For a delicious brunch, you should head to Can Dendê.
-It’s a charming local joint with friendly staff where you can have typical brunch options such as french toast or eggs Benedict and also some dishes with a Brazilian touch.
+It’s a charming local restaurant with friendly staff.
+You can have typical brunch options such as French toast or eggs Benedict.
+In addition, some dishes have a Brazilian touch.
 Ah, and don’t forget that little Dendê the dog is the boss there!

 Fàbrica Moritz Barcelona

 It’s a Barcelonian Moritz brewery restaurant.
 Typical Spanish tapas and a beer from the large selection of their home-brews are the best things to order.
-We love it thanks to its delicious food and unique, spacious venue where you can spend a delightful time till late night hours inside or on their cozy terrace.
+We love it thanks to its delicious food and unique, spacious venue.
+You can spend a delightful time till late night hours inside or on their cozy terrace.

 Where to stay

 There are plenty of apartments in Barcelona that accept dogs.
-Some may charge an additional fee per dog but this ensures that there will be no problems if your dog misbehaves!
+Some may charge an additional fee per dog but this ensures that there will be no problems if your pup misbehaves!